A Wild Sheep Chase

-A Wild Sheep Chase (羊をめぐる冒険, Hitsuji o meguru bōken) (literally An Adventure Concerning Sheep) is the third novel by Japanese author Haruki Murakami.
+A Wild Sheep Chase (羊をめぐる冒険, Hitsuji o meguru bōken)) is the third novel by Japanese author Haruki Murakami.
 First published in Japan in 1982, it was translated into English in 1989.
 It is an independent sequel to Pinball, 1973, and the third book in the so-called "Trilogy of the Rat".
 It won the 1982 Noma Literary Newcomer's Prize.

 While the original story of A Wild Sheep Chase was set in the 1970s, translator Alfred Birnbaum and Kodansha editor Elmer Luke wanted a story that was more contemporary and also appealed to American readers.
 In the novel, Murakami blends elements of American and English literature with Japanese contexts, exploring post-WWII Japanese cultural identity.
 The book is part mystery and part magical realism with a postmodern twist.

 A Wild Sheep Chase has been defined as a parody or a renewal of Yukio Mishima's Natsuko no Bōken (夏子の冒険).

 Plot summary

 This quasi-detective tale follows an unnamed, chain-smoking narrator and his adventures in Tokyo and Hokkaido in 1978.
 The story begins when the recently divorced protagonist, an advertisement executive, publishes a photo of a pastoral scene sent to him in a confessional letter by his long-lost friend, 'Rat.'
 In the letter, Rat asks him to return to their hometown and give a belated goodbye on his behalf to J, the owner of the bar the two used to frequent, and a woman he was romantically involved with.
 The narrator fulfills the favor, in the process discovering that J's bar has moved from its former dingy basement into a modern building, and that the sea had been paved over for new development.

 Months later, the narrator's business partner is contacted by a mysterious man representing 'The Boss,' a central force behind Japan's political and economic elite, who is now slowly dying due to health issues.
 At his request, the narrator is driven to the Boss's estate in a limo, befriending the religious chauffeur along the way.
 At the estate, the Boss' secretary tells the narrator that his agency must immediately cease publication of the photo.
 He also explains that a strange sheep with a star-shaped birthmark, pictured in the advertisement, was in some way the secret source of the Boss' power and that he has one month to find that sheep or his career and life will be ruined.
 After some deliberation and preparation, the narrator and his girlfriend, who possesses magically seductive and supernaturally perceptive ears, decide to travel to the north of Japan to find the sheep and his vagabond friend.

 Throughout the novel, there is a dual storyline concerning the whereabouts of the Rat; who had been moving around the country, doing a variety of odd jobs and exploring whatever town that he had happened to travel to.
 The Rat held limited correspondence with the narrator through letters.